tobijay666/CosmoVenture_by_QUADRA/README.md

    https://github.com/tobijay666/cosmoventure.git
    ```

-2. **Flutter Installation:** Make sure you have Flutter installed on your system.
+2. **Flutter Installation: ** Please make sure you install Flutter on your system.
 If not, follow the installation guide at [Flutter Official Documentation](https://flutter.dev/docs/get-started/install).

 3. **Dependencies:** Navigate to the project directory and install the required dependencies:
    ```
    flutter pub get

-4. **Firebase Setup:** Campus Connect uses Firebase for authentication and database.
+4. **Firebase Setup:** Cosmoventure uses Firebase for authentication and database.
 Create a new project on [Firebase Console](https://console.firebase.google.com/) and replace the Firebase configuration in `lib/config/firebase_config.dart`.

 5. **Run the App:** Launch the app on an emulator or physical device using:
    ```